roelium/Hotel-AI-Assistant-backend/README.md

    - A local or remote MySQL connection.
 Create a new database instance (without tables).
    - Create or use an existing AWS S3's access key, secret key and a bucket.
    - Create or use existing Open AI Key on langchain4j.open-ai.chat-model.api-key and langchain4j.open-ai.embedding-model.api-key.
 You can use "demo" as key for free provided by LangChain4j but i haven't try.
-3. Run the RoelHotelApplication with Maven.
+3. Run the RoelHotelApplication with Maven (`./mvnw spring-boot:run`).
 4. Use API tool like Postman to try the API endpoints.
 The AI chat functionality required an authorized bearer token (users need to be registered and loggedin first)
    ````
    ```